jaxxa/ED-Prometheus/Manual/Manual.md

 1. E.D.S.N. emergency protocols - (Starting the Quest)

-In the event of a catastrophic failure occouring on the ship, the first priority should be restoring
+In the event of a catastrophic failure occurring on the ship, the first priority should be restoring and maintaining power to primary systems.
+As there are multiple redundant power systems, the failure of all of them is highly unlikely.
+However if this is the case and the ship is unable to be repaired contact should be established with allied units in order for them to render assistance.

-2. Research / Construction
+In the event that ground teams or allied ships fail to make contact a general destress call with instructions construction of a transponder should be sent in order to allow other allied forces that do not possess a transponder to construct one and provide assistance.

-3. First Contact
+2. First Contact

-4. Power Up
+3. Power Up

+Power Transfer

-5. Basic Repairs
+4. Basic Repairs

-6. Bringing Specific Systems Online
+5. Bringing Specific Systems Online

-7. Shields
+6. Shields

-8. Laser Drill
+7. Laser Drill

 The Laser Drilling system makes use of the shipboard weapon systems, directed at the surface of the planet to create a new or seal an existing Steam Geyser.
 Once the system is Online, Laser Drill Targeting buildings can be requisitioned.